Shenandoah Valley Rail with Trail Assessment Survey

 “Up to $35.0 million shall be allocated to the Shenandoah Valley Rail Trail for the purposes of land acquisition, initial planning, and site development.
 Any land acquisition by the Commonwealth as part of this trail’s development shall not preclude the consideration of options to maintain rail transportation in the corridor.”

-The Shenandoah Rail with Trail Assessment will consider possible future rail uses in the corridor and estimate the costs associated with constructing a ‘Rail with Trail’ configuration.
-This alternative will be compared to the ‘Rail to Trail’ alternative to guide funding decisions by the General Assembly and the Commonwealth Transportation Board.
+The Shenandoah Rail-with-Trail Assessment will consider possible future rail uses in the corridor and estimate the costs associated with constructing a ‘Rail-with-Trail’ configuration.
+This alternative will be compared to the ‘Rail-to-Trail’ alternative to guide funding decisions.

 Contact